blocksmd/blocksmd/README.md

 ### Convert Markdown files to forms and pages

-Once you have it installed, put all of your Markdown files in a `src` directory.
+Once you've installed **blocks.md**, put all of your Markdown files in a `src` directory.
 You can also have your images and media files in `src/static` (that is, within the input directory), and this directory will be copied for you.
 Once you're ready, run the following command in your CLI:

 ```
 blocksmd